Last Updated on May 26, 2023 by Aaron

-There are a few ways in making cream cheese.
-It can be easily done at home using a few simple ingredients or carried out on a large commercial scale.
+There are a few ways of making cream cheese.
+It can be done easily at home using a few simple ingredients or carried out on a large commercial scale.

 However, the difference in taste and texture between homemade and commercial cream cheese can be significant.
 Homemade cream cheese often has a fresher, more tangy flavor and a less smooth texture compared to commercial cream cheese.

 This is due to the absence of additives and stabilizers (gums) that are commonly used in commercial cream cheese to extend shelf life and create a uniform texture.

 Some of the cream cheese brands that did not use gums are Green Valley and Sierra Nevada cream cheese USDA.